 We aim to use the most advanced manufacturing process technology appropriate for our solutions that is available from our third-party foundries.
 As a result, we periodically evaluate the benefits of migrating our solutions to other technologies to improve performance and reduce costs.
 These ongoing efforts require us from time to time to modify the manufacturing processes for our products and to redesign some products, which in turn may result in delays in product deliveries.
 We may face difficulties, delays and increased expense as we transition our products to new processes, and potentially to new foundries.
-We will depend on our third-party foundries as we transition to new processes.
-We cannot assure you that our third-party foundries will be able to effectively manage such transitions or that we will be able to maintain our relationship with our third-party foundries or develop relationships with new third-party foundries.
+We will depend on our third-party foundries as we transitions or that we will be able to maintain our relationship with our third-party foundries or develop relationships with new third-party foundries.
 If we or any of our third-party foundries experience significant delays in transitioning to new processes or fail to efficiently implement transitions, we could experience reduced manufacturing yields, delays in product deliveries and increased expenses, any of which could harm our relationships with our customers and our operating results.

 As smaller line width geometry manufacturing processes become more prevalent, we intend to move our future products to increasingly smaller geometries to integrate greater levels of memory capacity and/or functionality into our products.
 This transition will require us and our third-party foundries to migrate to new designs and manufacturing processes for smaller geometry products.
 We may not be able to achieve smaller geometries with higher levels of design integration or to deliver new integrated products on a timely basis.
 We periodically evaluate the benefits, on a product-by-product basis, of migrating to smaller geometry process technologies to increase product value.
-We are dependent on our relationships with our third-party foundries to transition to smaller geometry processes successfully.
-We cannot assure you that our third-party foundries will be able to effectively manage any such transition.
+We are dependent on our relationships with our third-party foundries to effectively manage any such transition.
 If we or our third-party foundries experience significant delays in any such transition or fail to implement a transition, our business, financial condition and results of operations could be materially harmed.